 - Badass Grandpa: He's around Garp's age.
 His hair even turned gray during the time skip.

 - Badass in a Nice Suit: Sported an awesome suit back when Roger was still around.

 - Berserk Button/Even Absolute Justice Has Standards: His idea of what constitutes an "innocent" is apparently somewhat warped (given that he was implied to be at least complicit in the slaughter of Ohara and the murder of babies and pregnant woman to find the son of Roger), but Heaven help you if you do put someone he considers innocent at risk.
-When the Five Elder Stars do so just to cover up their own incompetence, Sengoku freaks out and resigns on the instant.
+When the Five Elder Stars do so just to cover up their own incompetence, Sengoku freaks out and resigns very fast.

-- Bling of War: His uniform is adorned with dozens of medals.
+- Bling of War/Chest of Medals: His uniform is adorned with dozens of medals.
 And a purple-red honour sash from left shoulder to his right waist.